mohamedsayedantar/Linux_Server_Configuration/README.md

 ## 12- Install the virtual environment :-
 go to your app using `cd /var/www/FlaskApp/FlaskApp`, then :
-  1. Install the virtual environment using `sudo apt-get install python-virtualenv` or `sudo pip install virtualenv`.
+  1. Install the virtual environment using `sudo apt-get install python-virtualenv`.
   2. create the new virtual environment using `sudo virtualenv venv`.
   3. activate the virutal environment `source venv/bin/activate`.